a-machine/bookbase/README.md

 A multi-format CSS book style is needed for fully automated Fidus Writer multi-format outputting that further styles can be built on top of.
 The Book Base style needs to cover all of the layout requirements for the following multi-format outputs: PDF screen; PDF PoD (print); archive PDF, Web Docsify, Web as Paged Media (Vivliostyle), Web paged responsive (Vivliostyle), and; eBook.

+## Objectives

+Easy to customise and well commented theme for book designers Select CSS tooling for SASS and CSS variables Compatibility with Fidus Writer and GitLab/Hub Compatibility with Vivlioytle templates and methods W3C Compliant

 ## Key issues to address are:

   - Covers: Multi-format issues